KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuide.md

 #### ETC

-Transcoding UASTC to ETC involves decoding the texture to uncompressed values and re-encoding them as ETC. This process is partly accelerated by ETC-specific hints that are present in UASTC data.
-Refer to UASTC specification for more details.
+Transcoding UASTC to ETC involves decoding the texture to uncompressed pixels and re-encoding them as ETC. This process is fully implemented by the reference transcoder and partly accelerated by ETC-specific hints that are present in UASTC data.

-Depending on alpha channel presence, applications should use the appropriate format enums.
+Opaque UASTC textures should be transcoded to and uploaded as [ETC1 RGB](#etc1-rgb).

+UASTC textures with alpha channel should be transcoded to and uploaded as [ETC2 RGBA](#etc2-rgba).

 #### S3TC (BC1 / BC3)

-Transcoding UASTC to S3TC (aka DXT) formats involves decoding the texture to uncompressed values and re-encoding them as BC1 or BC3.
+Transcoding UASTC to S3TC (aka DXT) formats involves decoding the texture to uncompressed pixels and re-encoding them as [BC1](#bc1-s3tc-rgb) or [BC3](#bc3-s3tc-rgba).
+This process is fully implemented by the reference transcoder.
 Transcoding of RGB data could be partly accelerated by BC1-specific hints that may be present in UASTC data.
-Refer to UASTC specification for more details.

-Depending on alpha channel presence, applications should use the appropriate format enums.
+Opaque UASTC textures should be transcoded to and uploaded as [BC1](#bc1-s3tc-rgb).

+UASTC textures with alpha channel should be transcoded to and uploaded as [BC3](#bc3-s3tc-rgba).

 #### PVRTC1

-Transcoding to PVRTC1 involves decoding the texture to uncompressed values and re-encoding them as PVRTC1.
+Transcoding to UASTC to PVRTC1 involves decoding the texture to uncompressed pixels and re-encoding them as PVRTC1.
+This process is fully implemented by the reference transcoder.

-The reference UASTC to PVRTC1 transcoder supports only power-of-2 textures.
+> **Note**: The reference UASTC to PVRTC1 transcoder supports only power-of-2 textures.

-The reference UASTC to PVRTC1 transcoder needs to know whether the alpha channel is used.
+> **Note**: The reference UASTC to PVRTC1 transcoder needs to know whether the alpha channel is used.

+> **Note**: Apple hardware may reject non-square PVRTC1 textures.

 #### 16-bit packed formats

-Sometimes, decoding UASTC to 16-bit packed pixel formats (RGB565 or RGBA4444) may yield better results than transcoding to ETC, BC1/BC3, or PVRTC1 at a cost of increased (about 2x) GPU memory footprint.
+Sometimes, decoding UASTC to [16-bit packed pixel formats](#16-bit-packed-formats-1) (RGB565 or RGBA4444) may yield better results than transcoding to ETC, BC1/BC3, or PVRTC1 at a cost of increased (about 2x) GPU memory footprint.

 ## GPU API Support